PelionIoT/mbl-docs/Docs/refs/secure_boot.md

 * Secure flash (accessible to secure<!--secure what?--> only), protected by a derived key from the DEK (authenticated encryption).
 * In future SoCs, ARM's CryptoCell/Island products will also provide a facility for roll-back protection.

-For all of these, the trusted OS must have an application interface through which it can provide and increase counter values.
+For all of these, the trusted application must have an application interface through which it can provide and increase counter values.
 <!--don't think we've mentioned "trusted OS" before-->

 ### Integrity checking with dm-verity